AlphaVantageSupport/stock_visualization_in_python_django/README.md

     $('#submit-btn').click(function() {
-        // when the user specifies a new ticker, we call the Django backend (the 'get_stock_data' function) to get the stock data and refresh the graph. var tickerText = $('#ticker-input').val();
+        // when the user specifies a new ticker, we call the Django backend (the 'get_stock_data' function) to get the stock data and refresh the graph.
+        // obtain the ticker string from the input textbox var tickerText = $('#ticker-input').val();
         $.ajax({
               type: "POST",